Guest Contributor: This piece was written by Ally Micelli, paralegal and writer. Views expressed are the author’s own.

 A Simple Example

 Imagine police illegally enter someone’s home without a warrant and discover illegal drugs.
+The illegal entry is the poisonous tree.
+The drugs found are the fruit.

 Because the search violated the Constitution, the evidence can be suppressed even if the drugs themselves are illegal.
 The focus is not on whether the evidence is incriminating, but how it was obtained.